sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 WantedBy=sockets.target
 ```

-Make sure systemd has recognised both units by running `sudo systemctl daemon-reload`.
+3. Make sure systemd has recognised both units by running `sudo systemctl daemon-reload`.
 Then enable the socket on boot and start it immediately using `sudo systemctl enable --now myapp.socket`.

 The app will then automatically start once the first request is made to `localhost:3000`.
-Additionally, if you pass a `TIMEOUT=x` environment variable to your app the adapter will terminate it after receiving no requests for `x` seconds.
+Additionally, if you pass a `TIMEOUT` environment variable to your app the adapter will terminate it after receiving no requests for `TIMEOUT` seconds.

 ```ini
 [Service]